Table of Contents

 Wear a Face Mask

-To prevent CoVID-19 transmission, people are encouraged to wear their face masks properly.
-If your community does allow trick or treating in your area, make sure to teach your children how to wear a mask properly and to avoid removing it while they’re outside.
+People are encouraged to wear their face masks properly to prevent COVID-19 transmission.
+If your community does allow trick-or-treating in your area, make sure to teach your children how to wear a mask properly and to avoid removing it while they’re outside.
 According to the CDC, everyone should wear fabric masks to avoid being exposed to the virus.
-People who have not been vaccinated should wear face masks in crowded events or large gatherings indoors and outdoors where there is a high risk of COVID-19 transmission.
+People who have not been vaccinated should wear face masks in crowded events or large gatherings indoors and outdoors with a high risk of COVID-19 transmission.

 Even if your costumes include a mask, you and your children should always wear approved masks, such as surgical masks or cloth coverings.
 The coronavirus is far more terrifying than any monster mask could ever hope to be.